TransmediaCatalonia/viw-scripts/README.md

 ####eaf2conll.py

-Reads eaf file and creates a tabular a file (coneLL format) with form, lemma, postag, semantics
+Reads eaf file and creates a tabular a file (conLL format) with form, lemma, postag, semantics

 ####freeling2CQP.sh

-cats 'freeling' files in one single file ready to be indexed in CQP.
+'cats' conLL/freeling files in one single file ready to be indexed in CQP.

-each file is included in <text> tags.
+each file is included between <text> tags where text/@id = file_name.

-sentences in conll file are enclosed between <s> tags.
+sentences in conLL file are enclosed between <s> tags.

-####ModifyFreeling.py

 ####tokenise.py